Chamal1120/globalbooks-soa/coursework-deliverables/reflective-report/reflective-report.typ

 === SOAP Web Services
 Working with SOAP through Spring Web Services was initially challenging but incredibly educational.
 The catalog-service's contract-first approach taught me the value of defining clear service contracts upfront.
 Watching Spring automatically generate WSDL from my XSD schema felt like magic.

+Implementing WS-Security with Username Token authentication added enterprise-grade security to SOAP endpoints.
+Learning to work with WSS4J2 interceptors and SOAP security headers deepened my understanding of web service security standards.

-The biggest lesson: SOAP's verbosity isn't just overhead - it's documentation and validation built into the service contract.
-When integration issues arose, having a well-defined schema saved hours of debugging.
+The biggest lesson: SOAP's verbosity isn't just overhead - it's documentation, validation, and security built into the service contract.
+When integration issues arose, having well-defined schemas and security policies saved hours of debugging.

 === REST API Development
 Building REST APIs for the orders-service felt more natural and intuitive.
 The HTTP methods map nicely to business operations, and JSON responses are much easier to work with than XML.